Forecast-it/handbook/rituals.md

 ## Demos

-Once a week the product teams have a one hour demo meeting where everyone at Forecast is encouraged to attend.
+Once a week each product team have a one hour demo meeting where everyone at Forecast are welcome to attend.
 At this meeting the product team members take turns showing what has been built during the previous week and explains everyone what, how and why it was built.

 ## Retros